dumeeshatharukee/paws_care_frontend/README.md

-🐾  ## PawPal Clinic🐾
+# 🐾 PawMed 🐶

-Happy Paws Care is a full-featured MERN stack veterinary service application built to manage pet care, bookings, products, and user interactions with a focus on responsive design and modern development practices.
+**Happy Paws Care** is a full-featured **MERN stack veterinary management application** built to simplify and streamline pet care services.
+The platform allows users to manage **appointments, pet records, products, and customer interactions** efficiently, all through a **modern, responsive, and user-friendly interface**.